Quannnic

 Nick Quan (born December 5, 2004), known professionally as Quannnic (stylized in all lowercase), is an American musician.
-Initially presenting a digicore sound, they (Note: Quannnic is non-binary and uses they/them pronouns.) began releasing music as Quannnic in late 2020 and released their debut studio album, Kenopsia, in February 2022.
+Initially presenting a digicore sound, they began releasing music as Quannnic in late 2020 and released their debut studio album, Kenopsia, in February 2022.
 A track from the album, "Life Imitates Life", unexpectedly went viral on TikTok and charted on Billboards Hot Hard Rock Songs.
 Quannnic's second studio album, Stepdream, was released in November 2023, and they later co-headlined an American tour with Jane Remover.
+Their third album, Warbrained, was released in August 2025.
 On Quannnic's musical style, sources mostly described it as shoegaze, with Kenopsia mixing glitch elements and Stepdream emo.
-Their third album, Warbrained, was released in August 2025.

 Career

 Originally from Florida, Quannnic has played guitar since they were six.
 They initially presented a digicore sound and became popular by their pop rap songs.
 However, by 2021, they felt creatively constrained by that sound and began shifting towards more rock-oriented styles; that year, they started releasing music under the name Quannnic.
 Their debut studio album, Kenopsia, was independently released in February 2022.
 In early 2023, a track from the album, "Life Imitates Life", went viral on TikTok.
 By November, the song had been used in 16,000 clips on the platform, and it charted at number 23 on Billboards Hot Hard Rock Songs with 525,000 official streams earned in the U.S; on Spotify, it had 30 million streams by December.
 On its popularity, Quannnic said: "It was just really weird to me that something I made when I was 16 could get this much attention now.
 It impacted the way I make music.
 It got a lot more stressful."
 The album was later reissued by DeadAir Records.

 Quannnic released Stepdream, their second studio album, in November 2023.
 They co-headlined Jane Remover's 2024 U.S. tour, which began in February of that year.
 Quannnic played at the Sick New World Festival on April 27, 2024.
 In November, they opened for Slowdive at their American tour.
+Their third album, Warbrained, was released in August 2025.

+Car Underwater

+Quannnic is part of the band Car Underwater.
+The band consists of Quannnic (guitar), Max Epstein (vocals; of Militarie Gun and Wisp), Sonny Foster (guitar, vocals; of Versera), Nolan Nunes (bass; of Ghostemane and If I Die First), Darcy Baylis (keyboard, vocals; of Resenter and Sugar High) and Zach Capitti-Fenton (drums; of Momma).
+They will open for Bring Me the Horizon's July 10 release show for the rerecording of Count Your Blessings.
+They are a part of the 2020s pop screamo revival alongside I Promised the World and Static Dress.